duality-labs/duality-front-end-sdk/README.md

 # Duality Front End SDK

-A collection of useful component hooks and tools to interact with the Duality Dex chain and indexer for front ends.
+A collection of useful component hooks and tools to interact with the Duality Dex and indexer for front ends.

 ## Get Started